Making a complaint

 If you're in prison, this means using the PC.01 system.
 If, after that, you believe you have been treated unfairly or unreasonably, you can make a complaint to the Inspectorate.

 If you're in the community you should speak to a Community Corrections staff member to try to resolve your concern.

 In cases of urgency or safety, a complaint can be made directly to the Inspectorate.
 We can be contacted by telephone, email or mail.
-If you have not gone through the internal complaints system, you will generally be referred back to the prison.

 The inspector who deals with your complaint will keep you informed about the investigation and outcome.